 Ko-fi vs Patreon

-Side-by-side comparison of Ko-fi and Patreon for content creators.
+Side-by-side comparison of Ko-fi and Patreon.

 Accept tips and memberships without platform fees